 Colesevelam is a novel drug created to help patients lower their LDL cholesterol levels.
 Its primary mechanism of action is to create nonabsorbable complexes when exposed to bile acids in the GI tract.
-It forms these complexes due to its numerous hydrophobic side chains, which enhances the binding of bile acids.
+It forms these complexes due to its numerous hydrophobic side chains, which enhance the binding of bile acids.
 Once it forms the complexes, the bile acids are no longer able to be reabsorbed to participate in the enterohepatic bile acid recirculation system.
-This activity causes a reduction in the total amount of bile acids in the body, causing an upregulation of 7-alpha-hydroxylase enzyme that is responsible for converting intracellular cholesterol into bile acids.
+This activity causes a reduction in the total amount of bile acids in the body, causing an upregulation of the 7-alpha-hydroxylase enzyme responsible for converting intracellular cholesterol into bile acids.
 With the need for bile acids increased, hepatic LDL receptors become upregulated to provide enough cholesterol for bile acid synthesis.
 As more and more cholesterol diverts into creating bile acids, there is an overall decrease in the plasma LDL cholesterol level, along with a decrease in total cholesterol levels.

 Colesevelam comes in three major forms that are available to patients.
-Healthcare providers have the option to chose from an oral tablet formulation, a prepared suspension, as well as a recently approved chewable bar form.
+Healthcare providers have the option of choosing an oral tablet formulation, a prepared suspension, as well as a recently approved chewable bar form.
 The recommendation is to take either once or twice daily to achieve therapeutic effects.
 Also, patients with susceptibility to fat-soluble vitamin and folic acid deficiencies should take the vitamins at least 4 hours after taking colesevelam to allow for proper absorption of the vitamins.
 This principle also applies to statins.
 Statins need to be taken at least 4 hours after taking colesevelam.
 Patients should be counseled on proper fluid intake once started on colesevelam.

 Colesevelam comes in the following formulations:

-Colesevelam may decrease the bioavailability of many drugs including but not limited to: amiodarone, oral corticosteroids, cyclosporine (systemic), estrogen derivatives, progesterone, oral contraceptives, ezetimibe, glimepiride, glipizide, glyburide, leflunomide, lomitapide, loop diuretics like furosemide, thiazides, methotrexate, mycophenolate, nonsteroidal anti-inflammatory drugs, olmesartan, phenytoin, pravastatin, niacin, propranolol, raloxifene, tetracyclines, levothyroxine, ursodiol, oral vancomycin, warfarin and fat-soluble multivitamins A, E, D, K. If these drugs are on the treatment regimen of the patient, monitor therapy or consider therapy modification.
+Colesevelam may decrease the bioavailability of many drugs, including but not limited to: amiodarone, oral corticosteroids, cyclosporine (systemic), estrogen derivatives, progesterone, oral contraceptives, ezetimibe, glimepiride, glipizide, glyburide, leflunomide, lomitapide, loop diuretics like furosemide, thiazides, methotrexate, mycophenolate, nonsteroidal anti-inflammatory drugs, olmesartan, phenytoin, pravastatin, niacin, propranolol, raloxifene, tetracyclines, levothyroxine, ursodiol, oral vancomycin, warfarin and fat-soluble multivitamins A, E, D, K. If these drugs are on the treatment regimen of the patient, monitor therapy or consider therapy modification.
 These drugs require administration either one to two hours before or four hours after colesevelam administration (see product information of the medications mentioned above).

 In addition to fat-soluble vitamins, studies have shown that patients with hypothyroidism that get started on colesevelam show an increase in TSH levels.
-This increase indicates that colesevelam causes a decreased absorption to levothyroxine.
-To counter this, healthcare providers should monitor the patient's TSH levels while on this drug and advise patients to take their levothyroxine four hours after having taken colesevelam.
+This increase indicates that colesevelam causes a decreased absorption of levothyroxine.
+To counter this, healthcare providers should monitor the patient's TSH levels while on this drug and advise patients to take their levothyroxine four hours after taking colesevelam.
 Lastly, patients with triglycerides above 300 mg/dL should be given this drug with caution.
 Due to colesevelam's side effect of increasing triglyceride levels, patients with already elevated levels above 300 mg/dL are at risk for increased adverse events like triglyceride-induced pancreatitis and other adverse effects associated with high triglyceride levels.

 Overall, colesevelam is a very safe drug to use with a long history of clinical use and study.
 The medication does not cause toxicity outside of the adverse effects mentioned above.
 Healthcare providers should be on the lookout for adverse effects patients may experience and work with the clinical care team as well as the patient to see if the medication needs to be adjusted or changed to help alleviate the adverse effects.
-Healthcare providers should also consider the use of an alternative formulation of the drug if there are side effects, especially gastrointestinal side effects.
+Healthcare providers should also consider using an alternative formulation of the drug if there are side effects, especially gastrointestinal side effects.